KeatonTech/SUITE/README.md

 keeping things out of the DOM unless they are actually on-screen.

 **tl;dr** Suite is a framework for interactive web components with their own layout system.

-*Suite is still in the early stages of development.
-Everything is subject to change*

 ## Usage
 ### Terminology